betoluco/quietavenue/README.md

 npm run test
 cd ..
 sam build
-cd code
-npm run prod-upload-assets
-cd ..
 sam deploy
 ```

-You need to delete the cache on cloudfront
+Afther a deployment you need to invalidate the cache on cloudfront to see the change applied